 How to keep the moth balls so that they do not touch your clothes

 - hang the balls from a small sachet on the clothes rod

 - keep inside a box with holes so that the vapour will spread inside the wardrobe( this is important – the vapour kills the moths).

-Keeping the moth balls along with a sachet of herbs like orange peels, lavender sprigs will make sure that the horrible smell of moth balls are somewhat lessened.
+Keeping the moth balls along with a sachet of herbs like orange peels, lavender sprigs will make sure that the horrible smell of moth balls is somewhat lessened.
 The herb sachet may not be enough to keep the insects away so keeping them along with moth balls offer a better realistic solution than some claim